-Is NeNe Leakes Going To Quit ‘The Real Housewives of Atlanta’ Following Her Falling Out With The Cast?
+Is NeNe Leakes Going To Quit ‘The Real Housewives Of Atlanta’ Following Her Falling Out With The Cast?

 “NeNe has no plans to walk away from RHOA,” a source explained.
 “She truly appreciates what it has done for her career and she’s telling those around her that she won’t walk away despite the fact that she’s not talking to the majority of her cast members.”

-While there has reportedly been “minimal contact” between Leakes and her co-stars since the filming of the season 11 reunion, the ladies are expected to reunite by June at the latest to begin filming on the new season of the show.
+While there has reportedly been “minimal contact” between Leakes and her co-stars since the filming of the Season 11 reunion, the ladies are expected to reunite by June at the latest to begin filming on the new season of the show.

 As Leakes and her co-stars prepare for the new season, the Hollywood Life report told readers that the reality star is staying focused on her husband, Gregg Leakes, who was diagnosed with stage 3 colon cancer in 2018.
-As the insider explained, Gregg’s health has been a major stress in her life and at this point in time, getting him healthy is at the top of her priority list.
+As the insider explained, Gregg’s health has been a major stressor in her life and at this point in time, getting him healthy is at the top of her priority list.

-Leakes is one of the original full-time cast members of The Real Housewives of Atlanta but she hasn’t appeared on every season of the show.
+Leakes is one of the original full-time cast members of The Real Housewives of Atlanta, but she hasn’t appeared on every season of the show.
 Instead, she maintained her full-time role for the first seven seasons of the show before appearing in a guest-starring role on Season 8.
 Then, after taking Season 9 off, she returned to her full-time role for Season 10 and continued to appear full-time during Season 11.

 The only cast member who has been featured more than Leakes is Burruss, who has starred in a full-time role since Season 2.